The heroes are journeying through some dangerous area—nearly always a dark and mysterious forest

 - A meta-example.
 Video games are built on budgets, no matter what, so a smart dev team will cheat where they can.
 One cheat is to highlight a path that they intend for the player to follow.
 The highlights don't have to be obvious - just lights, warm colors, convenient approaches to an objective, the infamous chest-high walls, and so on.
 It allows the player the illusion of freedom when they really can't get too far from the game's set pieces.
 The devs can then devote less time to things "off the path."
 The cost of leaving the path?
 Wasting time, ruining your immersion by taking nonsensical actions just to "see if the world is real," being exposed to the second-rate textures, sky boxes, and objects which are pure filler, losing your immersion and time by blundering into the Insurmountable Waist High Fence, expending more resources fighting pointless enemies, and worst of all - finding nothing of interest and growing bored.

 - Valve's Developer Commentary in Left 4 Dead pointed out a few ways they used this trope, for those who are interested.
 Everything from car headlights to color schemes are chosen so players can intuit their way through the level.
 This is important because a little exploration can be very helpful, but a lot of it guarantees more enemies will spawn and possibly overwhelm the players.

-- And no shortage of games invert this trope, rewarding the player for when they do NOT Stay on the Path, or zig-zag it, cluing the player in subtly when it might be a good idea to stray from the path.
+- No shortage of games invert this trope, rewarding the player for when they do NOT Stay on the Path, or zig-zag it, cluing the player in subtly when it might be a good idea to stray from the path.

 - Justified in Alan Wake.
 The enemies are immune to attacks if not exposed to brilliant light first, and they are powerless in bright light.
 Gameplay consists of a run and gun from light to light.
 When things go south, following the path from light to light is the best way to progress.